DSharpPlus/DSharpPlus/docs/articles/commands/command_attributes.md

 title: Command Attributes
 ---

-# Base Attributes
+# Basic Attributes

-CommandsNext has a variety of built in attributes to enhance your commands:
+CommandsNext has a variety of built in attributes to enhance your commands and help provide some access control:

 - @DSharpPlus.CommandsNext.Attributes.AliasesAttribute
 - @DSharpPlus.CommandsNext.Attributes.CooldownAttribute